-Information for CLAT 2020 Brochure
+Information for CLAT 2021 Brochure

 5-Year B.A., LL.B.
-(Hons.) :
+(Hons.):

 The 5-year integrated B.A., LL.B.
-(Hons.) degree is on offer for persons who have successfully completed 12 years of school education.
-To obtain the degree, students are required to accumulate 200 credits from a mix of mandatory and elective courses.
-Foundational courses in History, Political Science, Economics, Sociology and English have to be completed to fulfil the BA part of the degree.
-In addition, students are required to earn nine credits by choosing from a vibrant list of social science seminars offered by home and visiting faculty.
-All those law courses that the Bar Council of India (BCI) requires to be compulsorily pursued have been designated as mandatory.
-In addition, the University has designated Law and Poverty and Law of Intellectual Property as mandatory courses.
+(Hons.) programme is on offer for persons who have successfully completed 12 years of school education.
+To complete it, students are required to accumulate 200 credits through a combination of mandatory and elective courses.
+Foundational courses in History, Political Science, Economics, Sociology and English have to be completed within the first two years of study.
+In addition, students are required to earn nine credits by choosing from a vibrant list of social science seminars offered by full-time and visiting faculty members.
+All the law courses that the Bar Council of India (BCI) requires to be compulsorily pursued have been designated as mandatory courses.
+In addition to these, the University has designated 'Law and Poverty' and 'Law of Intellectual Property' as mandatory courses.

-If the compulsory component of the program is driven by what the regulator or the university consider every student must learn; the elective part of the degree is totally informed by student choice.
-Students can create their own study regimen by choosing from a diverse bouquet of elective, seminar and clinic courses, which are offered by home and visiting faculty.
-Whilst the elective courses are largely driven by the subject expertise of the faculty, the seminar courses adopt participative methodologies and the clinical courses allow for more hands on learning.
+If the compulsory component of the programme is shaped by what the regulator and the university considers every student must learn; the elective part of the programme is totally driven by the choices of students.
+Students can design their own customised coursework by choosing among a diverse basket of elective, seminar and clinical courses.
+While the elective courses are largely based on the subject expertise of the faculty, the seminar courses adopt participatory methods and the clinical courses allow for more hands on learning in areas that are connected to the demands of legal practice.

-Since its inception in 2012, the university has proactively pursued policies which strengthen the choice element of the choice based elective system.
-To that end the university has not restricted its scholastic invitations to mainstream academics but drawn from all sources of learning across disciplines and sectors.
-Thus, along with courses on Regulatory Governance or Comparative Constitutional Law or Justice in the Anthropocene; courses on Learning by Performance, Documentary as Evidence and Toolbox for Maximum lawyering have also been offered.
+Beginning with the academic year 2012-2013, the university has proactively pursued policies which have enhanced the flexibility in a Choice Based Credit System (CBCS).
+The University has not limited its scholastic invitations to mainstream academics but has drawn from all sources of learning across disciplines and sectors.
+Thus, along with courses such as 'Regulatory Governance', 'Comparative Constitutional Law' or 'Justice in the Anthropocene', courses bearing titles such as 'Learning by Performance', 'Documentaries as Evidence' and 'Toolbox for Maximum Lawyering' have also been offered in recent academic years.

-In order to ensure that student choice is not controlled by the schedule or traditional clustering, the University provides a comprehensive list of courses on offer in a semester and seeks their preferred combination before finalizing the schedule.
-This preliminary survey allows the final schedule to be informed by student preference and permits unusual combinations to be created.
-Whilst a prescription exists on the minimum number of credits, there is no upper limit.
-Provided there are no time clashes, students can pursue as many additional courses as they wish free of any additional fee.
-The system of additional credits allows each student to be evaluated on their strengths as the CGPA is calculated on the best 200 credits.
-The best of system operates at every stage of the degree.
+In order to ensure that student choice is not hindered by scheduling decisions, the University notifies a comprehensive list of courses to students before the start of each semester and seeks their preferred combination before finalizing the schedule.
+This preliminary survey allows the final schedule to be made after accounting for student preferences and permits unconventional combinations to be created.
+While there is a minimum number of credits that need to be accumulated, there is no upper limit on what each student might eventually gather through five years of undergraduate study.
+The possibility of accumulating additional credits allows each student to be evaluated on their strengths as the CGPA is calculated on the best 200 credits.